Quantum lozenge tiling and entanglement phase transition: Quantum lozenge tiling

 It is frustration free as all the terms share the common ground state

-where $\mathcal{N}$ is the normalization constant that depends only on lattice size $L$ and deformation parameter $q$, the second sum is over coloring together with the character function $m(T^C)$ that gives one if along any cross-sectional paths in the x-y, y-z and z-x plane, the lines of lozenges match in color with their partner of the same height, and zero otherwise.
-The volume of a surface $\mathcal{V}(T)=\sum_{v\in \mathcal{L}}h_v(T)$ is defined by the sum of heights of the vertices of lozenges.
+where $\mathcal{N}$ is the normalization constant that depends only on lattice size $L$ and deformation parameter $q$, the first sum denotes summation over tiling configurations with a Dirichlet boundary condition on the height function, subject to the product of Heaviside step function $\theta$ of the height of vertices in the bulk.
+The primed sum denotes summation over coloring configurations that along any cross-sectional paths in the x-y, y-z and z-x plane, the lines of lozenges match in color with their partner of the same height, and zero otherwise.
+The volume of a surface $\mathcal{V}(T)=\sum_{v\in \Lambda^\circ}h_v(T)$ is defined by the sum of the height of all the vertices in the bulk of the lattice.

-{\bf An entanglement phase transition}.
-The entanglement entropy between two halves of the lattice (shaded and unshaded region in Fig.~\ref{fig:Mintiling}) is shown in the supplemental material to be given by

-where the leading contribution is given by the average cross-sectional area $\langle\mathcal{A}\rangle$ of the random surfaces in the ground state superposition.
-Its scaling property can be determined by employing the effective field theory for the normalization $\mathcal{N}$ as the partition function, as was used in the study of the dynamics of the one-dimensional Motzkin and Fredkin chains~\cite{Chen:2017aa,PhysRevB.96.180402}.
-A continuous field of the height configuration can be defined as a piece-wise linear function $h(x,y)$, which takes the value of $h_v$ at the coordinate of vertices.
-It is well known that the ``entropy'' of random surface is captured by a surface tension $\sigma (\nabla h(x,y))$ as a function of the height gradient alone \cite{cohn2001variational,KenyonOkounkov, Destainville}.
-Also taking into account the ``energy'' contribution from volume weighting, we get the partition function